inspektor-gadget/inspektor-gadget/docs/gadgets/_index.md

 ---
-title: Gadget specs
+title: CR Usage Reference
 description: >
-  Reference documentation for the existing gadgets.
+  Syntax reference for using the Trace custom resource with each gadget.
 weight: 30
 ---